 - Android developers with Kotlin or Java skills;

 - iOS developers with Swift skills;

 Our guide “How to find a good software developer” can help you to find developers.

 MVP development can be complex, therefore, you need a team that works cohesively.
-Onboarding a field expert development team will help, as I have explained in “Freelance app development team vs. field expert software development teams”.
+Onboarding a field-expert development team will help, as I have in “Freelance app development team vs. field expert software development teams”.